saphcarter/italian_3200_project/Project_Acceptance_Test.md

 2. Repeat Test A on both computers.
 3. Repeat Test B on both computers.

-Expected output: see Test A and Test B.
+Expected output: see Test A and Test B expected outputs.

-#### 2.3.4 Test D - Audio tracks produce enough decibels, manual test
+#### 2.3.4 Test D - Audio tracks produce enough decibels

 Procedure:

 1. To establish an appropriate decibel level begin by turning up the computer volume.
 2. Using a device that is not your computer, measure the computers decibel output when playing a phrase from google text to speech.
 3. Write down the avg decibels measured during step 2.
-4. Without adjusting your volume or your measuring device (and take care not to adjust these until the test is complete), repeat steps 2 and 3 two more times.
+4. Without adjusting your volume or your measuring device (and take care not to adjust these until the test is complete), repeat steps 2 and 3 twice more.
 5. Find the average of the values written down in step 3 and 4.
-6. Now play an audio track from the platform and measure the avg decibels.
+6. Now play an audio track from one of the quiz questions, measuring and recording the avg decibels.
+7. Repeat step 6 twice more and calculate the avg decibels of the audio tracks.

-Expected output: the average decibels in step 6 should be no less than 80% of the average decibels calculated in step 5.
+Expected output: the average decibels in step 7 should be no less than 80% of the average decibels calculated in step 5.

-#### 2.3.5 Test E - Intuitiveness, manual test
+#### 2.3.5 Test E - Intuitiveness

 Procedure: